 - Reclamation Brewing Company and Butler Brew Works are both on South Main Street in Butler and offer very different selections of beer.

 - Reclamation has a dozen rotating beers brewed on-site and locally distilled craft cocktails.
 Be sure to try their home made chili or soup.

 - Butler Brew Works offers a rustic industrial pub atmosphere.
 Paired with a Chef designed menu, it’s a destination for beer lovers and foodies alike.

 Evans City Cemetery is the next stop for spirits.
 Whether or not you believe the cemetery is haunted, be on the lookout for zombies.
 “Night of the Living Dead,” which revolutionized the horror film genre, was filmed here!
-There is also the Living Dead Museum and Gift Shop on Main Street and a monument at South Washington and Jefferson Streets.
 When you're ready for a meal break, be sure to stop at Sports & Spirits on Main Street and try some of their award-winning wings!

 The southwestern corner of Butler County has quite a few stops, so choose as you wish.